 Instagiffer is a tool which can build animated GIFs from YouTube clips, videos and more.

-The process starts by selecting whatever source material you want to use, either by browsing to the relevant file or pasting in the appropriate YouTube URL.
+The process starts by selecting whatever source material you want to use.

 Next, you must define the section of the video which you'd like to export as a GIF.
-This is horribly awkward here, as there's no timeline, no standard playback controls to locate the right frames: instead you must manually enter the start point and duration as figures, then fine tune to get the results you need.
-(And even the latter step is tricky as there's no standard "Preview" option.)
+This is a little more awkward than in some of the competition, as you can't just set Start and End points on a timeline; instead you must find the start point, then choose a duration, and fine tune to get the results you need.

-Still, you can always take these times by viewing the clip in your regular player.
-And once you've managed to select the right area, things improve considerably.
-Setting factors like frame size and playback rate, brightness or quality is as easy as dragging a few sliders; you can add a caption in a click or two, and clicking "Create GIF!" will then build your finished animation.
+Still, once you've managed to select the right area, things improve considerably.
+Setting factors like frame size and playback rate, brightness or quality is as easy as dragging a few sliders; you can apply various effects (Enhance, Sepia, Colour Fade, Oil Painting, more), add a caption in a click or two, and clicking "Create GIF!" will then build your finished animation.